jumpalottahigh/blog.georgi-yanev.com/content/posts/learning/2025-12-27-my-2025-year-in-review/index.md

 _(and while I always try to document event here as they are, this topic is very dear to my heart and I'm saving a lot of special moments and details just to myself)_

 I'll just say that I'm happy I met you, grateful we shared time together in the way that we did, and whatever the outcome, I'd not have it any other way.
+It's been so nicely challenging to actually use my brain and think in all of our discussions, which have been so interesting, while getting to know each other.

 TODO: on becoming cynical, on healing, on allowing self to be vulnerable again, take chance, risk being hurt...